ripple/opensource.ripple.com/docs/xls-75d-permission-delegation/concepts/permission-delegation.md

 }
 ```

-The `rDelegatedAccount` signs the transaction.

 | Field | Description |
 |-------|-------------|
 | `Account` | The address of the account that granted permission for the transaction (the _delegating_ account). |
 | `Delegate` | The address of the account submitting and signing the transaction.
 This must be the account that was granted permission (the _delegated_ account). |

+The account that sends this transaction is _rDelegatedAccount_, although the Account field is the _rDelegatingAccount_.
+The secret for this transaction is the _rDelegatedAccount_ secret, which means _rDelegatedAccount_ signs the transaction.

 {% admonition type="warning" name="Important" %}
 * Delegating permissions grants significant control.
 Ensure you trust the delegated account.